 - you have a disability

-You must tell us if your study load reduces below 75%.
+You must tell us if your study load goes below 75%.
 This usually means we can’t pay you a student payment.

 If you decide to study less than 75% it means you’re part time.
 In most cases you can’t get Austudy or Youth Allowance as a student.